hd-UQ/cd_dynamax/demos/python/configs/README.md

 In general, config files are INI-style, parsed section-by-section, with values evaluated as Python expressions
 - e.g., `jnp.eye(state_dim)`, `LearnableVector(...)`, `ParameterProperties(trainable=True)`

+**A config file is executable Python, not sandboxed data.** Only load configs from sources you trust.

 Config files cross-reference each other by relative path, so a full experiment is assembled by picking one file per axis:
 - a `data/` config points to the `model/` config used to generate "true" data (`true_model_config_file`)
 - a `model/` config points to the `solver/` config used to integrate its dynamics (`solver_config_file`)